dcramer/homeline/README.md

 - The `id` will primarily be used for internal references, such as logging.
 - The `module` param will allow either a known npm module (e.g. valid in `node_modules` via `npm install`) or a path on disk to a valid module.

+### Implementation

+An integration extends the `src/integrations/Integration` class (see examples for details) and manages its own lifecycle from there.
+It has access to a self-isolated instance of an MQTT client, allowing it to own its own subscriptions, as well as provide a Last Will.

+### Last Will

+TODO: Need to determine the simplest way to provide last will behavior for entity status.

+### Testing

+TODO: Need to determine the simplest way to ensure integrations can be tested using fixture data (think Ruby's `vcr` or Python's `responses`).
+Goal is speed-to-accuracy.

 ## Topic Naming Conventions

 Topic naming in MQTT is a grab bag, so this is our take on it.